Systemic service design reinventing work for smarter services

 Learning - they learned that by using assessments, this stopped them from them from truly understanding, They learned that Understanding people was really, really difficult!
 It took several days of coaching and repetition for those team mebers to push aside their current thinking and approaches,a nd learn to listen with no pre-conditions.
 This variety was key to helping the managers to understand about the nature of variation and standard approaches that restricted that variety.

-What we did - we discovered that we had to release our boundaries of our mind, to be able to thik of solutions how to help people that they actually needed.
-Rather than those that we would provide as standard.
+What we did - we discovered that we had to release our boundaries of our mind, to be able to think of solutions how to help people that they actually needed.
+Liberate those at the front line to do the right thing.

 Learning - that we had to learn completely new ways of listening, evaluating, working collaboratively, and then assisting.